zhong-yy/GraSphInv/README.md

 ref_model xyz 40 40 20 0
 ```

-specifies the reference model file **ref_model**.  `xyz` means the coordinates are ordered as latitude, longitude, depth.
-If the format for coordinates is "radius, latitude, longitde", then it should be `zxy`. `40 40 20` are number of values along latitude, longitude and depth, whose order is also subject to the order of `xyz`.
-The last number coordinate that changes fastest in the file.
-0: latitude changes fastest, 1: longitude changes fastest.
+specifies the reference model file **ref_model**.  `xyz` means the coordinates are ordered as `latitude, longitude, depth`.
+If the order is  "radius, latitude, longitde", then it should be `zxy`.
+In addition, `40 40 20` are the number of grid nodes along latitude, longitude and depth, whose order is also subject to the order of `xyz`.
+The last number represents the coordinate that changes fastest in the file, with 0 indicating latitude changes fastest, 1 indicating longitude changes fastest.

 For example, the following file should be described by `xyz 3 2 1 0`